RDS supports two access modes: standard mode and safe connection mode. This article describes their differences and how to switch between them.

 Switching the access mode may result in a disconnection of 30 seconds.
 To avoid the impact, perform the switching during off-peak hours, or make sure that your application has the automatic reconnection mechanism.

-Click the ID of the instance to visit the Basic Information page.
+- Click the ID of the target instance to enter the Basic Information page.